eloj/radix-sorting/README.md

 ### <a name="cpp-benchmark"></a> Benchmarks

-The `bench` Make target will build and run a benchmark comparing the (WIP) C++ implementation against `std::sort`.
+The `bench` Make target will build and run a benchmark comparing the (WIP) C++ implementation against `std::sort` and stdlib `qsort`.

 This code is built on top of and requires the prior installation of the [Google benchmark](https://github.com/google/benchmark) microbenchmark support library.

 ## MSB - The other path